 Two Bin System

-For small low value items, a two bin system can be a simple alternative to Kanban cards.
-In a two bin system a maximum of two bins of parts are held at the downstream process.
+For small low-value items, a two-bin system can be a simple alternative to Kanban cards.
+In a two-bin system a maximum of two bins of parts is held at the downstream process.
 The bins are usually clearly labelled with the part number and quantity of parts they are supposed to contain.
 One bin will be in use and the second bin will be full awaiting use.
 When the first bin is empty the operator drops it down a return chute or places it in a designated location for material handlers to pick up.
-The empty bin is then returned to the store, refilled and returned full to the line.
+The empty bin is then returned to the store, refilled and returned fully to the line.
 The quantity in each bin needs to be enough to allow time for the empty bin to be replenished before the operator is using runs out of parts.